 Transfers and Promotions

-One of the ways that individuals broaden and deepen their career experience is through professional moves within Swarthmore.
-Any move to a position with a different position ID number is considered a position transfer.
-People transfer to new positions of all sorts; to a lower pay grade, to a different position in the same pay grade, or to a higher pay grade.
-Employees must be in their current position for a minimum of one year before an application for transfer will be considered.
+One of the ways that individuals broaden and deepen their career experience is through professional transitions within Swarthmore.
+Any transition to a position with a different position ID number is considered a position transfer.
+Employees may transfer to new positions, which may include a change in pay grade or to a different position in the same pay grade.
+Typically, an employee must be in their current department for a minimum of one year before an application for transfer will be considered.

 A lateral transfer is a move to a position with the same or similar job title in the same pay grade.
 Such transfers provide opportunities to work with new colleagues, to master a different range of skills, or to bring your special skills and experience to a new environment.
 Lateral transfers do not normally come with a change in pay.

 Staff members are often interested in opportunities for professional development through promotion to more responsible positions, either in their current department or in another area of the College.
 A move is considered a promotion if it places an individual in a position in a higher pay grade, a higher salary, an elevated job title, and/or an increase of responsibility.